crawl3r/crawl3r.github.io/_posts/2020-01-12-slae32_tcp_reverse_shell.md

 To quickly cover the above snippet, we start off by XOR-ing our EAX register before placing the syscall value 362 (0x16a) into the lower half of the register.
 Remember, we use AX instead of EAX to remove any NULL bytes in the final payload.
 We place the value returned by our socket() system call in our 1st parameter (EBX) before crafting our sockaddr struct.
 Once created and placed on the stack, as described before, we move the current value of our ESP register (pointer to the top of the stack) into our second parameter (ECX).
 This now satisfies the pointer requirement, described in our initial analysis of the connect system call.
 Finally, we xor our 3rd parameter register (EDX) and move the value 16 into the lower half of the register, stating the size of the struct.
 The system call is now ready to execute with the ‘int 0x80’ instruction.

 We now need to call dup2() three times to set up our pipes for our final shell.
-Originally, in exercise 1, I implemented three separate chunks of instructions to perform the system call with the correct parameter values.
+Originally, in the implementation of the bind shell, I implemented three separate chunks of instructions to perform the system call with the correct parameter values.
 In my second draft I changed this to use a loop, decrementing the counter each time before breaking out of the loop.
 This time around I returned to the three separate chunks of instructions.
 The main reason was, I forgot how to implement a loop and I didn’t want to look back at my previous asm file for help.
 So I stuck with the three chunks:

 ```
 ; syscall dup2 - 3 times 63 (0x3f)